simpleavr/s14clock/README.md

 ## Building using Arduino

 - Open the folder `s14clock_firmware`, double click `s14clock_firmware.ino` and it will open in the Arduino IDE
+- if you don't yet have support for ESP32 follow [the instructions](https://docs.espressif.com/projects/arduino-esp32/en/latest/installing.html) to install the platform
+- go to Library Manager, search for "AutoConnect" and install the resulting library by "Hieromon Ikasamo"
+- select the board ESP32 > ESP32S2 Dev Module
+- select the port it is connected to
+- press Verify
+- if it verifies correctly press Upload

 ## Building with PlatformIO